Ultraplot/ultraplot/docs/why.rst

 :ref:`on-the-fly colorbars and legends <ug_guides_loc>` using `colorbar` and `legend` keywords.

-ultraplot also handles metadata associated with `xarray.DataArray`, `pandas.DataFrame`, `pandas.Series`, and `pint.Quantity` objects.
+UltraPlot also handles metadata associated with `xarray.DataArray`, `pandas.DataFrame`, `pandas.Series`, and `pint.Quantity` objects.
 When a plotting command receives these objects, it updates the axis tick labels, axis labels, subplot title, and colorbar and legend labels from the metadata.
-For `~pint.Quantity` arrays (including `~pint.Quantity` those stored inside `~xarray.DataArray` containers), a unit string is generated from the `pint.Unit` according to the :rcraw:`unitformat` setting (note ultraplot also automatically calls `pint.UnitRegistry.setup_matplotlib` whenever a `~pint.Quantity` is used for *x* and *y* coordinates and removes the units from *z* coordinates to avoid the stripped-units warning message).
+For `~pint.Quantity` arrays (including `~pint.Quantity` those stored inside `~xarray.DataArray` containers), a unit string is generated from the `pint.Unit` according to the :rcraw:`unitformat` setting (note UltraPlot also automatically calls `pint.UnitRegistry.setup_matplotlib` whenever a `~pint.Quantity` is used for *x* and *y* coordinates and removes the units from *z* coordinates to avoid the stripped-units warning message).
 These features can be disabled by setting :rcraw:`autoformat` to ``False``